spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/deploy-custom-registries.md

 cluster from registries that are specified in each pack's YAML configuration.
 However, you can specify an _external registry_ as the registry from which all images used by the cluster will be downloaded, including the provider images.

-When an external registry is provided in the user data, the Palette agent will replace the registry URL of every images used by the cluster with the external registry.
+When an external registry is provided in the user data, the Palette agent will replace the registry URL of every image used by the cluster with the external registry.
 For example, if your OS pack specified that the provider images be downloaded from `quay.io/kairos/core-ubuntu-20-lts-rke2:v1.25.2-rke2r1`, but in your user data, you have specified an external registry `10.10.254.254:8000/spectro-images`.
 The Palette agent will automatically download the image using the